 "He plays with Elena's life, hijacking her blood supply and is a constant threat to my friends.
 If they should offend me I can't trust that he wouldn't go out and murder them while I slept," Caroline explained, her voice growing heated.
 "He did it before to prove to himself he cared about me so what is to stop him from doing something that psychotic again."

 "You, Caroline.
 The answer will always be you."
 Elijah leaned forward in his chair, his gaze warm, compassionate.
 "My brother in his entire lifetime has never given anyone as much power as he has you.
 For the first time, something means more to Niklaus than himself.
 Give him time, let him learn and grow from your presence – your kindness and love."

 "He has already spent way too much time in my presence and what did he do?"
 Caroline scoffed.
 "He bit me.
 He marked me without even asking me and now I am what?
 His girlfriend?
 A Queen of this crazy kingdom he is trying to create?"

-"More like wife, if you wish to be accurate," Elijah replied, elaborating his words with a dismissive wave of his hand.
+"More like wife, if you wish to be accurate."
+Elijah elaborated his words with a dismissive wave of his hand.

-Outrage poured through Caroline, her shoulder shaking now with anger.
+Outrage poured through Caroline, her shoulders shaking with anger.
 "What?"

 "The Consort mark is such a difficult thing to define, but yes, I believe in human terms it would equal wife."